Discovering the best service truck air compressors for the upcoming year can be tough, but your fellow service truck operators are here to help!

 5. Miller EnPak

-Miller’s EnPak isn’t really an air compressor—it’s a multi-power system, which puts it into an entirely different category.
-Multi-power systems combine several pieces of equipment into one single package and typically include an:
+Miller’s EnPak isn’t an air compressor—it’s a multi-power system, which puts it into an entirely different category.
+Multi-power systems combine several pieces of equipment into one single package and typically include the following components:

 - Air compressor